TedHusted/awake/awake.md/awake.md

 They bolt through the hatch.
 Descending into the maintenance tube, the smell of heated metal and coolant is overwhelming.
 Far below them, Rangers from Delta Squad clamber up from the other direction.

+More were coming.
+Dozens of them.

 As they reach the lower passage, the Omnibots strike.
-From the overhead grating, spindly black figures drop like spiders.
+From the overhead grating, dozens of spindly black figures drop like spiders.
+Their elongated limbs clattered against the tunnel walls like a swarm of metallic insects.
 Their limbs elongate into razor-edged whips.

 The first bot lunges.
 Oceanus ducks.
 Raising his pulse rifle, he fires a short burst of blue energy.
 The bot’s midsection crumples inward before it collapses.
 Its nanite body disintegrates into dust.

 Phoebe fires.
 The plasma detonates mid-air.
 A searing flash engulfs the two Omnibots.
 But more were coming.